Cyoda-platform/java-client-template/usage-rules.md

 - Use `@Valid` annotation for request body validation in controllers
 - Implement `isValid()` method in entity classes for business validation
 - Use `EvaluationOutcome` chaining for complex validation logic
-- Prefer `validate()` method in EntityProcessingChain for processor validation
+- Prefer `validate()` method in EntityResponseProcessingChain for processor validation
 - Use `ReasonAttachmentStrategy` to attach validation reasons to responses
 - Validate requests in serializer implementations before processing
 - Use `Condition` and `SearchConditionRequest` for query validation